section-engineering-education/engineering-education/content/articles/a-beginner-guide-to-softmax-regression-using-tensorflow/index.md

 We are defining our model.

-- We first give our dataset 'n' features, 'm' observations, and 'z' class labels, such that each observation can be classified as a 'k' possible target value.**suppose** we have a dataset of 100 28x28 vector size handwritten digit images, we get n=100, m=28x28=784, and k=10.
+- We first give our dataset 'n' features, 'm' observations, and 'z' class labels, such that each observation can be classified as a 'k' possible target value.
+For example,**suppose** we have a dataset of 100 28x28 vector size handwritten digit images, we get n=100, m=28x28=784, and k=10.

 - 'x' feature matrix\
 The x feature matrix is defined as: